TomHarrop/tomharrop.github.io/src/resume.md

 ### Research positions

-2017--Present
+2020--Present
+:   **Research Fellow**, Biochemistry Department, University of Otago, Dunedin, New Zealand.
+    In my current position I am developing an independent genomics and bioinformatics research program.

+2017--2020
 :   **Post-doctoral researcher**, Laboratory for Evolution and Development, Biochemistry Department, University of Otago, Dunedin, New Zealand.
-    I am currently working on a project to develop and apply tools to integrate genomic selection to breeding programmes to improve honeybee performance.
+    In this postdoc position I worked on a project to develop and apply tools to integrate genomic selection to breeding programmes to improve honeybee performance.

 2016--2017
 :   **Post-doctoral researcher**, Laboratory for Evolution and Development, Biochemistry Department, University of Otago, Dunedin, New Zealand.